Ai Accountant

 Month end arrives, and three customers have disputes worth ₹2.5 lakhs.
 One claims TDS was deducted but Form 16A is missing.
 Another wants a GST credit note for a rate mismatch.
 A third questions quantities delivered.
 Without a proper tracking framework, uncertainty multiplies.

-• Audit Trail Problems, email chains and chats are not an audit trail.
+• Audit Trail Problems: email chains and chats are not an audit trail.
+ICAI's January 2026 guidance mandates structured digital fields with timestamps.

-The fix, implement systematic intake with mandatory fields, invoice number, customer GSTIN, reason code, disputed amount split into tax and base, evidence attachments, and payment references.
-Link this directly to Tally or Zoho, then monitor the lifecycle without losing details.
-For more context, see the Peakflo guide to invoice dispute management and the Razorpay overview.
+The fix: implement systematic intake with mandatory fields.
+Capture invoice number, customer GSTIN, reason code, disputed amount split into tax and base, evidence attachments, and payment references.
+Link this directly to Tally, then monitor the lifecycle without losing details.

 Core Components of AR Resolution Workflow Automation